You don’t need to fit the mold to lead powerfully.

 We work on three shifts through my Leadership Activation Process:

-Reframing leadership identity
+2. Reframing leadership identity

-Translating capability into positioning
+3. Translating leadership into positioning

 Some of the most capable women I knew were navigating elite institutions while holding multiple marginalized identities, just as I was.
 Yet even when they could diagnose problems, recognize patterns quickly, and see strategic solutions others missed, they often remained under-positioned relative to their true capability.
 Not because they lacked talent, but because the system did not always recognize or reward how they led.
 I created Eleva to change that.